 If you’re plugged into the social world of weaving, even if it’s just a little, you’ve seen or heard the got2b movement.
 In the event that you haven’t, allow me to catch you up.
 Got2b glued is a “water-resistant” hair styling/spiking gel from the brand Schwarzkopf.
 Schwarzkopf is a professional brand of hair care products.
-The Got2b glued gel is the newest trend of secure wig and frontal units.
-I am going to share with you 7 tips I’ve picked up along the way to ensure a secure hold for your lace wigs and frontal units.
+The Got2b glued gel is the newest trend of securing wig and frontal units.
+I am going to share with you 7 tips I’ve picked up along the way to ensure a secure hold for your lace wigs, frontal units, and 360 frontal units.

 Now some of you may be wondering “why would I use gel on my lace wig?”
 Well allow me to explain.
 Got2b glued comes in a white (regular) or clear (ultra hold) form.
 Both products boast water-resistant claims of a screaming hold.
 Still not following me?
 That’s okay.
 What these users are doing, including myself, is applying a thin layer of the gel to whatever area they want their lace wig to be applied to.
 Once the gel has dried to a tacky consistency, the lace wig is then applied for a strong glue-like hold!
 Awesome, right?
 Well maybe not so awesome for some.
 I have come across reports of lack of hold, difficulty removing, and hair loss as a result of this product.
 My guess is that these people did not know the tips that I have learned from personal experience.
 I am confident that if you follow these tips, your Got2b glued experience will improve!